sciZer0/7/v/README.md

 <h1>8 &nbsp Automated Donations</h1>

-*For reference, how accounts work on Solana*
+<p align="center"><b>For reference, how accounts work on Solana</p>

-*On the Solana blockchain, accounts are much like files with additional features.*
+On the Solana blockchain, accounts are much like files with additional features.

-*Accounts store state between transactions.*
+Accounts store states of accounts — i.e. store their own states.

-*Accounts are held in validator memory and pay "rent" to stay there.*
+Accounts are held in validator memory and pay "rent" to stay there.*

-*The security model enforces that an account's state can only be modified by the account's Owner program.*
+The security model enforces that an account's state can only be modified/controlled by a special inbuilt program — System Program.
+The System Program has been built in Solana's codebase.

-*In other words, only the owning program is capable of modifying the account.*
+In other words, all accounts, by default, are owned by the special inbuilt program, the System Program, and only this special program is capable of modifying/controlling the account's state.

-On the Vote Blockchain, there is a special type of accounts — Protocol/User-controlled accounts.
+On the Vote Blockchain, there is a special type of account — Protocol&User Controlled Account (PUCA).

-*Hence, both the protocol (codebase) and an user with their private key are the owners of such an account and can control the state of the account — can debit the account.*
+The state of such an account (PUCA) is modified/controlled by 2 special inbuilt programs —  System Program 1 and System Program 2.

+System Program 1 is completely the same as Solana's System Program is.

+System Program 2 is a special inbuilt code that modifies/controls the account's state according to the Automated Donations Program — which, in turn, features the rate of Automated Donations.

 Also, on the Vote Blockchain, there are Automated Donations for donating tokens to Contributors.